uchepercynnoch/one-up-time-backend/readme.md

 | :---------------------------------------------- | :----: | :---------------------------------------------------------------: | :-------------------: |
 | Login User                                      |  POST  |                             `/api/v1/login`                       |        `null`         |
 | Generate Thumbnail                              |  POST  |                     `/api/v1/thumbnails`                          |        `null`         |

+### <a id="issues">Known Issues</a>
+For some reason, image thumbnail generation on node.js alpine version does not seem to work in docker image.
+So full version of node.js should be used instead.
+I used alpine version to reduce image build size.